vmagelo/msdocs-django-three-azure-services/README.md

 # Deploy a Python (Django) web app with PostgreSQL in Azure

-This is a Python web app using the Django framework and the Azure Database for PostgreSQL relational database service.
-The Django app is hosted in a fully managed Azure App Service.
+This is a Python (Django) web app using the Django framework with three Azure services: App Service, Azure Database for PostgreSQL relational database service, and Azure Blob Storage.
+The Django web app is hosted in a fully managed Azure App Service.
+The web app is an example of a restaurant review site.

 This app is designed to be be run locally and then deployed to Azure.
-For more information on how to use this web app, see the tutorial [*Deploy a Python (Django or Flask) web app with PostgreSQL in Azure*](https://docs.microsoft.com/en-us/azure/app-service/tutorial-python-postgresql-app).

-If you need an Azure account, you can [create on for free](https://azure.microsoft.com/free/).

-A Flask sample application is also available for the article at https://github.com/Azure-Samples/msdocs-flask-postgresql-sample-app.

 ## Requirements